milbits/oldcord/README.md

 # OldCord

-A theme for Discord that brings the **2020** (NOT pre-2025 refresh) UI back without removing features
+A theme for Discord that brings the 2020 UI back without removing features

- By default, it completely removes profile effects (like banners).
-See addons below to get them back!
+ By default, it completely removes profile effects (like banners) and clan tags.
+See `addons` below to get them back!

 ![Preview](https://raw.githubusercontent.com/milbits/oldcord/master/.github/preview.webp)